mcohen01/node-quickbooks/README.md

 <a name="deleteTimeActivity" />
 #### deleteTimeActivity(idOrEntity, callback)

-Deletes the TimeActivity from Quickbooks
+Deletes the TimeActivity from QuickBooks

 __Arguments__